Sign In / Sign Out

 MSW Child Welfare Specialization

-All full-time MSW stipend students are required to follow the child welfare specialization curriculum.
+All full-time MSW CWEP students are required to follow the child welfare specialization curriculum.
 Other students interested in participating in the specialization should call Lindsey Galvin at (602) 496-0081.
 The Child Welfare Curriculum follows the 60 credit MSW curriculum (there are no additional courses required).

 These are the basic requirements: